 It is debated whether the episode described by al-Qifti really happened.
 Some, maybe most, modern historians—like Bernard Lewis—think it is a fabrication.
 One reason mentioned for the unreliability of al-Qifti’s report is that he lived more than 500 years after the events he describes.

 But even if the episode is not true, there was a strong undercurrent in Islamic society, motivated by fundamentalist religiosity, directed against the “foreign sciences” and the falasifa, Muslim philosophers, who studied these sciences.
 In at least one case the books written by a Muslim philosopher (Averroes) were burned because they were deemed heretical.
+Texts written by other Muslim philosophers—like al-Razi—have not been preserved, presumably because they were considered heretical (al-Razi’s views are only known from writings of his opponents).

 Is it true that the works of Aristotle would have been lost for Europeans without the Arabic translations?